andrerolfs/andrerolfs.github.io/20190316_Multiple_Assignments.md

 I wanted to know if there is a way to receive only parts of the tuple.

-I still lear how this works.
+I still learn how this works.

 While writing the code examples I understood I also have to check and compare which languages support tuples with mixed types...